Baxter launches Know your Score campaign, highlighting the importance of early screening to tackle the growing burden of kidney disease in Asia Pacific

 Know Your Score aims to educate the public on their kidney score[1] as a gauge of their kidney health, reinforcing the idea that "knowing your score can save your life".
 The score is measured through the Glomerular Filtration Rate (GFR) test, simple blood test that quantifies kidney health.
 This simple number – like cholesterol and blood pressure measurements – indicates if a patient needs further check-ups and helps to prevent disease progression.

-According to Dr. Nguyen Bach, heal of Nephrology – Dialysis department, Thong Nhat hospital: "Chronic kidney disease is a global health problem.
-In Vietnam, the number of patients with chronic kidney disease increases each year.
-Chronic Kidney Disease (CKD) is often referred to as a "silent killer" as most people with mild CKD do not know they have it.
-In most cases of progressive kidney disease, the body can adjust to the build-up of toxins, and the patient will only feel unwell once their kidney function falls below 15%.
-When this "crash" happens, the patient's kidney function is not likely to return to normal levels."
+Dr. Surasak Kantachuvessiri, the President of the Kidney Society of Thailand, said: "Chronic Kidney Disease (CKD) is often referred to as a 'silent-killer' as an alarming 95% of people with mild CKD do not know they have it and almost half of people with severe CKD are completely unaware they are ill.
+In most cases of progressive kidney disease, the body can adjust to the build-up of toxins and the patient will only feel unwell once their kidney function falls below 15%.
+When this 'crash' happens, the patient's kidney function is not likely to return to normal levels."

 Know Your Score emphasizes the need for routine testing to detect and prevent CKD, especially among those who are suffering from hypertension and /or diabetes.
 It also encourages the public to learn more about kidney scores and lifestyle tips to prevent kidney disease, by visiting My Kidney Journey, a dedicated website providing information about the kidney health and CKD care.

-According to the Vietnam Dialysis Association report, kidney disease is a silent disease that often has no symptoms in its early stages.
-In Vietnam, an estimated 30,000 people with kidney failure need dialysis.
-There are currently 5,126 hemodialysis machines with more than 400 dialysis units and about 2,000 people with kidney failure treated by peritoneal dialysis.
-The existing equipment only meets 30% of dialysis treatment needs.
+CKD is on the rise in Asia Pacific and continues to be a major public health problem.
+Thailand, Singapore, South Korea, Japan, Malaysia, and Indonesia have the highest incidence of treated End Stage Renal Disease (ESRD).
+The largest percentage increase in incidence of treated ESRD between 2009-2010 and 2017-2018, occurred in Indonesia (1550%), followed by Thailand (204%), and South Korea (73%).

-According to Nguyen Van Q., a patient unexpectedly diagnosed with end-stage chronic kidney failure at the age of 30: "It is critical for everyone to understand that early detection of CKD can save lives, as symptoms of CKD emerge slowly and silently.
+Ms. Phetcharat Kitchotsakool, an ESRD patient unexpectedly diagnosed at 32 years old when she entered National Service, said: "It is critical for everyone to understand that early detection of CKD can save lives, as symptoms of CKD emerge slowly and silently.
 I would encourage everyone, young and old, especially if they suffer from diabetes or hypertension to talk to their doctor about their kidneys and get tested.
 Sadly, I see many patients who suffer from kidney damage that is severe and irreversible because it was detected too late."

 "Baxter is committed to reduce the occurrence of CKD through raising awareness of early testing.
 As we mark World Kidney Day across the globe, Baxter emphasises early testing, as knowing your score can be lifesaving.
 Patients diagnosed early can adapt their lifestyle and learn to manage their condition, thus avoiding or postponing the need for dialysis or transplant.
-Today we reiterate our commitment to collaborating with physicians across the entire continuum of care, from prevention and early detection of CKD to kidney failure care," said Andrew Frye, President of Baxter Asia Pacific.
+Today we reiterate our commitment to collaborating with physicians across the entire continuum of care, from prevention and early detection of CKD to kidney failure care," said Nara Decharin, General Manager of Baxter Thailand.

 |